blaubird/adhd-calendxr/README.md

 - Voice capture → parsing endpoint → manual draft confirmation before saving.
 - Zod validation on API inputs and draft parsing contract.

+## Item API contract

+- All requests are scoped to the authenticated session; the server derives `userId` from the session and ignores any `userId` fields in client payloads.
+- `POST /api/items` expects `{ kind, day, title, timeStart?, timeEnd?, details?, status? }`.
+- `PUT /api/items/:id` uses the same shape as `POST` and updates only the caller's items.

 ## Notes

 - All dates are stored as `YYYY-MM-DD` with Europe/Paris-friendly defaults on the parser.
 Times are optional and sort timed items first.